-What is History of Art and Visual Studies?
+What is History of Art?

-Post-Graduate Programme for History of Art and Visual Studies
+Post-Graduate Programme for History of Art

-Undergraduate courses in History of Art and Visual Studies are part of the foundational study towards postgraduate degrees in this field.
+Undergraduate courses in History of Art are part of the foundational study towards postgraduate degrees in this field.
 Our postgraduate research programmes are part of the research niche Visual Narratives and Creative Outputs through Interdisciplinary and Practice-Led Research (ViNCO).
 The research niche ViNCO contributes to the current discourse on South African and African visual narratives and the histories and visions that shape them.

 Honours degree in History of Art (PC only)

 Master of Arts in History of Art (offered remotely)

 Doctor of Philosophy in Visual and Performing Arts with History of Art (offered remotely)

 Please contact the History of Art team for any questions relating to the undergraduate and honours-degree programmes.
 For postgraduate matters, please do not hesitate to send an email to email@example.com or visit the research niche ViNCO.